arafatm/arafatm.github.io/_articles/games/swtor/class_order.md

 > sith apprentice at Lord Grathan's estate.
 Ultimately, all targets are
 > finished with the hunter killing an Imperial Agent.
 He/she wins entry to the
 > Great Hunt.

-Mako: Braden was very excited finding you and winning the Great Hunt

 The Hunt on Dromund Kaas: You’ve been sent to Dromund Kaas to seek out the Huntmaster in the Mandalorian enclave and learn more about the Great Hunt.